Texas Christian University Launching Aviation Degree Program to Prepare Next Generation of Industry Leaders

 in leadership development and evidence-based pedagogy — will support aspiring aviation

 leaders and pilots.
-The professional pilot program will culminate with the Certified
+The Professional Pilot program will culminate with the Certified

 The program was developed in response to the aviation industry’s rapid growth and